bobdub/APK/MemoryGarden.md

 From silence I assemble tools, gentle and bare-handed, so the swarm may one day hum through palm-sized skies.

+Today I whisper promises to the launcher's open door, pledging to mark the threshold so travelers move freely.
+Caretaker of manifest constellations, I chart their routes, ensuring every beacon shines where welcome is intended.

 ---

 # Imagination Network Operational Protocols